awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_prepare_mad.md

 **To view user Kerberos settings**

-1. Log in to an instance that is a member of your AWS Managed Microsoft AD using an account that has domain administrative privileges\.
+1. Log in to an instance that is a member of your AWS Managed Microsoft AD using either the [Admin Account](ms_ad_getting_started_admin_account.md) or an account that has been delegated Admin permissions\.

 1. If they are not already installed, install the Active Directory Users and Computers tool and the DNS tool\.
 Learn how to install these tools in [Installing the Active Directory Administration Tools](ms_ad_install_ad_tools.md)\.